 Please refer to your device's manual and contact the manufacturer for information on how to setup and configure your phone/tablet.

-- Make sure you are not trying to pair with Joule through the Bluetooth settings on your phone/tablet.
+- Use the Joule app to pair with Joule.
+Do not try to pair with Joule through the Bluetooth settings on your phone/tablet.

 - Make sure Bluetooth is enabled on your phone or tablet and that your phone/tablet is close to Joule.